JJVillasis/CPSC-351---Project-2/README.md

 # CPSC 351 - Project 2
-PART A: Computing Fibonacci Numbers With Threads [ 50 points ]\n The Fibonacci sequence is the series of numbers 0, 1, 1, 2, 3, 5, 8,....
-Formally, it can be expressed as:\n
+PART A: Computing Fibonacci Numbers With Threads [ 50 points ]__ The Fibonacci sequence is the series of numbers 0, 1, 1, 2, 3, 5, 8,....
+Formally, it can be expressed as:__
 fib0 = 0
 fib1 = 1
 fibn = fibn-1 + fibn-2